MahmudJewel/djangoTagsFilters/README.md

 Django allows to create custom templates and filters(functions).

 ## Process:
-i.
-Create a folder named **templatetags** inside apps. #app can be created python manage.py createapp appName ii.
-Inside **templatetags** folder, create a file named ```__init__.py``` . #It considers the folder as python package
+1. Create a folder named **templatetags** inside apps. #app can be created python manage.py createapp appName
+2. Inside **templatetags** folder, create a file named ```__init__.py``` . #It considers the folder as python package
-iii.
-Now we can create custom module as many as we want. iv.
-Load the module without extension inside the template.
+3. Now we can create custom module as many as we want.
+4. Load the module without extension inside the template.
 	**{% load custom_tag %}**
 Example:
 ```python